Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 Keep in mind that monthly volumes that fall above or below multiples of 125 would increase the cost of in-house writing because you’d be paying more people to do less than their capacity to fulfill the volume.
 Even if you hired multiple part-timers, you would still incur the initial hiring costs to bring them on board as well as substantial equipment/overhead costs.

-Outsourcing costs, however, would always be equal to the volume of work needing to be done.
+Outsourced writing costs, however, would always be equal to the volume of work needing to be done.

-In Regard to In-House Costs:
+In Regard to In-House Writing Costs:

-For monthly and annual costs, we factor in salary, benefits as a percentage of salary (excluding scenario 4) and payroll taxes.
-One-time costs include hiring expenses and overhead for every one new writer, and they are factored into the “First Month Cost” as well as the “Annual Cost,” but not the “Ongoing Monthly Cost.”
+For monthly and annual writing costs, we factor in salary, benefits as a percentage of salary (excluding scenario 4) and payroll taxes.
+One-time writing costs include hiring expenses and overhead for every one new writer, and they are factored into the “First Month Cost” as well as the “Annual Cost,” but not the “Ongoing Monthly Cost.”

 Each scenario also shows the number of in-house writers you would need to complete that specific project, assuming the volume of content neither increases nor decreases over time.

-In Regard to Outsourcing Costs:
+In Regard to Outsourced Writing Costs:

 Scenario 1: A Startup or Small to Midsize Business